19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Pharaoh Hound

-He is an independent dog, but he likes the company of people and enjoys the attention and affection of his family.
+He has an independent streak but still craves company and soaks up attention and affection from his family.

-Although he is considered a high energy dog, with 30 minutes of vigorous exercise is more than happy.
-The Pharaoh Hound is perfect to go out for a jog or a bike ride.
+People call him high energy, yet 30 minutes of vigorous exercise leaves him satisfied.
+The Pharaoh Hound is a perfect partner for a morning jog or a bike ride.

 13. Polish Lowland Sheepdog